Quantum Information Measures in Quartic and Symmetric Potentials using perturbative approach: Information measures

-According to Bonn \cite{102}, the statistical interpretation of the quantum system, which describes the probability of finding the particle in the state $\psi(x,t)$ between the spatial interval $x$ and $x + dx$ describes as $|\psi(x,t)|^{2} \approx |\psi(x)|^{2}$.
-Shannon's entropy in position space ($S_{x}$) is given by
+As stated by Bonn \cite{102}, From a statistical perspective, the likelihood of finding the particle in a specific state $\psi(x,t)$ within the spatial interval from $x$ to $x + dx$ is approximated by $|\psi(x,t)|^{2} \approx |\psi(x)|^{2}$.
+The Shannon entropy in position space ($S_x$) is given by: